giga1699/GCTools/README.txt

 navigation.inc.php
 Class Variables
 Page class
+1. pageID => Defines a unique page ID
-1. pageName => Defines the name of the page
+2. pageName => Defines the name of the page
-2. pageTitle => Defines the title of the page
+3. pageTitle => Defines the title of the page
-3. pageURL => Defines the full URL of the page
+4. pageURL => Defines the full URL of the page
-4. pageContent => Defines the HTML content of the page
+5. pageContent => Defines the HTML content of the page
-5. pageChildren => An array of Page classes that are children of the current page
+6. pageChildren => An array of Page classes that are children of the current page
-6. pageLastMod => Defines when the page was last modified (YYYY-MM-DD HH:MM:SS format)
+7. pageLastMod => Defines when the page was last modified (YYYY-MM-DD HH:MM:SS format)
-7. pageChangeFreq => Defines how often the page changes
+8. pageChangeFreq => Defines how often the page changes
-8. pagePriority => Defines the priority level of the page
+9. pagePriority => Defines the priority level of the page
-9. pageEnabled => Defines if the page is enabled, or not
+10. pageEnabled => Defines if the page is enabled, or not
-10. pagePHP => Defines if this is a PHP page Navigation class
+11. pagePHP => Defines if this is a PHP page
+12. pageSecurityCheck => Defines a callback to check the security permissions of a user on the given page Navigation class
 1. navPages => An array of Page classes that create the navigation structure Class Functions